 Applying for Working for Families Tax Credits

 You can apply for Working for Families Tax Credits (WfFTC) at any time during the year.
-Find out how to apply and your payment options.

 What's on this page

 There are several ways you can apply for WfFTC:

 - online in myIR - this is the fastest way of applying

 - by using our Working for Families Tax Credits registration form (FS1) online service

 - by posting us a completed Working for Families Tax Credits registration form (FS1), or

 - by calling us on 0800 257 773.